5T33Z0/Clover-Crate/ACPI/README.md

 **NOTE**: OpemCore users can use `SSDT-DTPG` instead.
 But since OC heavily relies on SSDT hotpatches, the `DTGP` method is usually integrated in the SSDT (if required).

-**Explanation**
+##### Explanation
-`DTGP` passes through calls to device-specific methods on various Device objects, unless a specific `UUID` is provided that indicates macOS is the OS calling the `_DSM`. macOS first probes each ACPI Device's `DSM` by passing over only 2 arguments (one of which is the `UUID`). macOS then expects that the `_DSM` to return the number of additional arguments that can be used.
-It's fine if the device returns more arguments than expected, but not less, so its best to just return the maximum, which is three arguments (or `Arg2`, starting from `Arg0`).
+`DTGP` passes through calls to device-specific methods on various Device objects, unless a specific `UUID` is provided that indicates that macOS is calling the `_DSM`. macOS first probes each ACPI Device's `DSM` by passing over only 2 arguments (one of which is the `UUID`). macOS then expects the `_DSM` to return the number of additional arguments that can be used.
+It's fine if the device returns more arguments than expected, but not less, so its best to just return the maximum, which is three arguments (`Arg0` to `Arg2`).

-macOS will call `_DSM` methods of Device objects with only 2 arguments at first.
-When this occurs, the method should return '3'.
+macOS will call `_DSM` methods of Device objects with only two arguments at first.
+When this occurs, the method should return three.
 So all you need to do is check if `Arg2` exists (is non-zero).
 If it doesn't, return `3`.
 If it does, return whatever properties you want macOS to see for that device.

-In other words, `store` is saving information you want to hand over to macOS as a local variable that can be passed through `DTGP`.
+In other words, `store` is saving information you want to hand over to macOS as a local variable via the `DTGP` method.
 So its whole purpose is to handle macOS-specific behavior without breaking non-macOS behavior - like runninng Windows on real Macs (with Bootcamp).

 #### AddHDMI